you06/go-mikadzuki/doc/graph.md

 In this process, the difference of isolation levels between databases must be considered.

-As the transaction is atomic, it can be tweat as a whole
+As the transaction is atomic, it should be treating as a whole, the following cases:

+This is a value dependency graph, there is a cycle in it, but we cannot infer that this transaction is invalid.
+Let `t2` start before `t1`'s commit then read action can get the old value.

 ```text
 r(1, 1)